imkaywu/3drecon_dataset/dataset.md

 ### Generation of datasets

 #### Pairwise
-First, we need to evaluate the pairwise relation between any two properties and the effect on algorithms.
+First, we need to find the effective properties for each algorithm to reduce the dimension of problem space.
+A reasonable approach is to evaluate the performance of the algorthm under **one** changing property.
+However, this might not successful, an intuitive example is: the impact of roughness is insignificant when surface is purely diffuse.
+We can only discover the effct of roughness when the surface reflectance (specularity) is changing at the same time.
+Thus, we need to evaluate the pairwise relation between any two properties and their effect on the algorithm.
 Therefore, the **first** synthetic dataset consists of **six** sub-groups.

 ```
 .